Murci20965/Murci20965/README.md

 <hr>

-<p>👋Hi, I’m Nhlanhla Mokoena, but you can call me Murci – Driven and adaptable <strong>generative data scientist</strong> with a passion for <strong>artificial intelligence</strong>, <strong>machine learning</strong>, and <strong>innovation</strong>.
+<p>👋Hi, I’m Nhlanhla Mokoena, but you can call me Murci – Driven and adaptable <strong>generative AI data scientist</strong> with a passion for <strong>artificial intelligence</strong>, <strong>machine learning</strong>, and <strong>innovation</strong>.
 Experienced in building <strong>predictive models</strong> and analyzing <strong>large datasets</strong>.
 Excels in collaborative environments and thrives in upskilling to tackle complex problems. passionate about contribute to groundbreaking AI projects with a team committed to pushing technological boundaries

 #